Alton River Dragons

 The Alton River Dragons are a collegiate summer baseball team located in Alton, Illinois.
-The Alton River Dragons were founded in 2020 and began play in 2021 as members of the Prospect League.
+They were founded in 2020 and began play in 2021 as members of the Prospect League.

+The River Dragons play in the Prospect League's Western Conference – South Division along with the Cape Catfish, Jackson Rockabillys, O'Fallon Hoots, and Thrillville Thrillbillies.

 History

 On January 29, 2020, the Prospect League of collegiate summer baseball announced that Alton, Illinois had been granted a franchise for the upcoming season.
 Alton previously hosted a minor league team when the 1917 Alton Blues played as members of the Illinois-Indiana-Iowa League.

-The Alton franchise owner was announced as Steve Marso, who owned previous franchises in summer collegiate baseball.
+The franchise owner was announced as Steve Marso, who had owned previous franchises in summer collegiate baseball.
 Dallas Martz was hired as the Alton General Manager.

 The "River Dragons" moniker was announced for the Alton franchise on August 14, 2020.
-The name was chosen after a public submittal process.
+The name was chosen after a public vote.

 On November 12, 2020, the Alton River Dragons announced the hiring of Darrell Handelsman to manage the 2021 Alton team.
 The Alton franchise had previously hired Brock Moss to manage the first team, but Moss had since accepted a position at Texas A&M International University, making him unavailable to coach Alton in the summer.

-During the River Dragons 2nd Season in 2022 the team set a Prospect League team record for stolen bases with 210 stolen bases.
+During the River Dragons second season in 2022, the team set a Prospect League record with 210 stolen bases.

-The River Dragon's Eddie King JR. from the University of Louisville was name Mike Schmidt Prospect League Player of the Year.
-King JR led the league with 15 home runs and stole 31 bases in 2022.
+The River Dragon's Eddie King Jr. from the University of Louisville was named the Mike Schmidt Prospect League Player of the Year.
+King Jr. led the league with 15 home runs and stole 31 bases in 2022.

-Blake Burris set a new Prospect League record with 47 steals and was the league batting champion batting .361 for the season.
+Blake Burris set a new Prospect League record with 47 stolen bases and was the league batting champion, batting .361 for the season.

-On September 21, 2022, it was announced that Head Coach Darrell Handelsman was stepping down as Head Coach.

-On October 5, 2022, the River Dragons announce the hiring of Richard "Scotty" Scott as the teams next Head Coach.
+On September 21, 2022, it was announced that Darrell Handelsman was stepping down as Head Coach.
+On October 5, 2022, the River Dragons announced the hiring of Richard "Scotty" Scott as the team's next Head Coach.

+After going 15-29 Head Coach Scotty Scott was replaced by River Dragons General Manager Dallas Martz to finish out the 2023 season.
+Under Martz's watch the River Dragons finished the season 5–7.

+Steve Maddock of Frisco, TX was named the River Dragons 2024 Head Coach.
+However on December 13, 2023, Maddock stepped down as Head Coach.